“Where is the butt whistle?!” my husband shouted over the frantic screams of our baby.

-When your baby is gassy but you continue to feed them, it makes things exponentially worse.
+The thing is, when your baby is gassy but you continue to feed them, things become exponentially worse.
 More trapped air from eating + less room = TONS of vomit.
 And even more screaming.

 With my oldest, Emmie, we were at a loss for how to silence her screaming.

-After the months of screaming that we endured with Emmie, my husband and I were both terrified to have another infant.
+After the months of screaming that we endured with Emmie, my husband and I were terrified to have another child.

 So when Petra was born and hit her first fussy phase, I mustered all of my courage to use a rectal catheter called Windi the Gaspasser.

-My friend Kate had given me a box before Emmie was born, but I was too afraid to use them.
-I tried once for five seconds before freaking out and stashing them in a dark corner of the house.
+A friend had given me a box before Emmie was born, but I was too afraid to use them.

 Biggest mistake of my life.

 After using Windi the Gaspasser on Petra, it became clear that most of the screaming we endured with Emmie could have been avoided.